Venom120/ComputerUseAI/README.md

 ## 🚀 Features

-- **Real-time Screen & Audio Capture** - Records your desktop activity with frame differencing optimization
+- **Real-time Screen & Audio Capture** - Records your desktop activity with frame differencing optimization, storing data in a local SQLite database.
-- **Local Speech-to-Text** - Transcribes audio using Whisper.cpp (completely offline)
+- **Local Speech-to-Text** - Transcribes audio using Whisper.cpp (completely offline) and saves transcripts to the database.
-- **Computer Vision & OCR** - Understands screen content using Tesseract OCR
+- **Computer Vision & OCR** - Understands screen content using Tesseract OCR, with results stored in the database.
-- **Pattern Recognition** - Learns your workflows using local LLM (Phi-3 Mini)
+- **Pattern Recognition** - Learns your workflows using a local LLM (Phi-3 Mini), identifying repetitive tasks and saving them as automatable workflows.
-- **Task Automation** - Executes learned workflows automatically
+- **Task Automation** - Executes learned workflows automatically based on detected patterns.
-- **Privacy-First Design** - All processing happens locally, no cloud dependencies
+- **Privacy-First Design** - All processing happens locally, with optional data encryption and automatic cleanup, ensuring no cloud dependencies.
-- **Cross-Platform** - Works on Windows, macOS, and Linux
+- **Cross-Platform** - Works on Windows, macOS, and Linux.

 ## 📋 Requirements